 - Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
-What was the outcome?" - What ticks you off? - What important issue drives you to make a difference in the world and why? - Discuss a topic, idea, or concept you find so engaging that it makes you lose all track of time.
+What was the outcome? - What are some things that tend to frustrate you? - Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others. - Discuss a topic, idea, or concept you find so engaging that it makes you lose all track of time.